-All changes are live and cannot be canceled.

-The image editor uses a proxy image, so the image may differ slightly when played out on a Viz Engine.

-- To force a different aspect ratio of the rectangles, select a value from the Aspect Ratio list.
-The values in brackets are: - Freeform: Freely set the aspect of the rectangles. - Image: Aspect is locked to the aspect of the image. - GFX Channel: For filled presets the aspect is locked to the aspect of the GFX channel the image is assigned to. - Profile Channel: Locks the aspect to the aspect set on the channel in the profile configuration.

-· Click the Reset button to reset applied effects to the default settings.
+- · All changes are live and cannot be canceled. - · The image editor is only available for images in GFX channels. - · The image editor uses a proxy image, so the image may differ slightly when played out on a Viz Engine. - · To force a different aspect ratio of the rectangles, select a value from the Aspect Ratio list.
+The values in brackets are: - · Freeform: Freely set the aspect of the rectangles. - · Image: Aspect is locked to the aspect of the image. - · GFX Channel: For filled presets the aspect is locked to the aspect of the GFX channel the image is assigned to. - · Profile Channel: Locks the aspect to the aspect set on the channel in the profile configuration. - · Click the Reset button to reset applied effects to the default settings.